DrewKiino/Firebolt/README.md

 This works because `ClassA` is registered in the dependency scope but we are able to cast it to the expected type `ClassAVaraintA` by using the `get()` qualifier and the `expect` argument passed in during the callsite.

+### Thread Safety

+`Firebolt` has a internal global queue that makes sure dependencies and resolvers are registered/deregistered in the same sequence.

 ### Multiple Resolvers
 Normally, if you initialze a `Resolver` without a resolver identifier passed in, you will get the `GlobalResolver`.